wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 3. Got to `Options`, `Facebook Open Graph Tags` to set it up

 == Changelog ==

+= 1.4 =
+* Added article published and modified date/time tags
+* Added "article:section" tag
+* Several fixes regarding getting the content or media gallery image size
+* Several fixes on the way the defaults and settings are loaded to avoid php warnings and notices
+* Some changes on the default values for first time users

 = 1.3.4 =
 * Fix getting image size when a remote image is used on the post content (thanks contemplate and Steve)